 In North Macedonia, the construction of motels for three-hour rentals has created a new way to launder money in the hospitality industry.
-According to an interview with an adviser of the former prime minister, a motel like that can generate €1.5 million a year in illegal and unrecorded transactions.
-There are approximately 50 such motels, which would indicate well over €50 million in illegal earnings per year.166
+According to an interview

 In Kosovo, construction is concentrated in the cities of Pristina, Prizren and Ferizaj, but Fushë Kosovë, Lipjan and Gjilan have recorded significant increases.
-Workers at construction sites reportedly do not have employment contracts - and therefore no official sources of income - but deposit large amounts into their bank accounts, always keeping it below the €10 000 reporting threshold.167 Several construction businesses are apparently owned by family members or persons close to powerful politicians.
-Some originally started out in the infrastructure or petroleum-product sectors but reoriented themselves when they were awarded significant public procurement contracts.168 in the south of Albania.
-It is commonly asserted that citizens from Kosovo invest their kickbacks and corrupt earnings in real estate on the Albanian coast.
-For example, in June 2020, properties worth 2.1 million € were seized from a Polish and a Kosovar national, including apartments in Tirana and land in Vlora.
+Workers at construction sites reportedly do not have employment contracts - and therefore no official sources of income - but deposit large amounts into their bank accounts, always keeping it below the €10 000 reporting threshold.166 Several construction businesses are apparently owned by family members or persons close to powerful politicians.
+Some originally started out in the infrastructure or petroleum-product sectors but reoriented themselves when they were awarded significant public procurement contracts.167 restaurants, clubs and hotels, especially in the south of Albania.
+Kosovar politicians are known to invest their kickbacks and corrupt earnings in real estate on the Albanian coast.
 Media reports from September to November 2019 suggest that the two directors of the land registry office in Vlore were pushed from their posts after being threatened by a well-known local criminal group.
+To